ajroach42/ajroach42.github.io/_posts/2021-02-07-videofreex-early-diy-media-and-the-future.md

 As early as 1969, the potential of Home Video was making waves.
 Activists, artists, and various countercultures embraced the potential of creating their own television.
 They knew what they were doing.

 One such group is the NY based artist collective known as [The Videofreex](https://en.wikipedia.org/wiki/Videofreex) or The Media Bus.
-Some of their footage survives on youtube, but most of it is now locked behind Expensive paywalls.
+Some of [their footage survives on youtube](https://www.youtube.com/user/Videofreex), but most of it is now locked behind [Expensive paywalls](https://www.vdb.org/artists/videofreex).

 These folks covered the gamut.
+News, activism, entertainment,

 Here, for example, is a video of [The Videofreex interviewing Fred Hampton in 1969](https://www.youtube.com/watch?v=wIbeTS8G5co), a few months before he would be murdered by the Chicago Police Department, while Bobby Seale was on trial in a kangaroo court for conspiracy, crossing state lines with intent to incite a riot.

-They also filmed concerts, and produced local news!
+They also filmed concerts, and produced local news, and other "entertainment"!

 The Videofreex produced this concert film in 1970:

 <iframe width="560" height="315" sandbox="allow-same-origin allow-scripts allow-popups" src="https://mountaintown.video/videos/embed/d99e5df4-d013-4a40-978c-84122e2eec51?start=3m56s&warningTitle=0" frameborder="0" allowfullscreen></iframe>

-and [here is a link to the local news show they broadcast on the pirate TV station](https://www.youtube.com/watch?v=BFkeoVkQUe8) they ran using a television transmitter given to them by Abbie Hoffman.
+[Here is a link to the local news show they broadcast on the pirate TV station](https://www.youtube.com/watch?v=BFkeoVkQUe8) they ran using a television transmitter given to them by Abbie Hoffman.

+[This is a comedy sketch they produced about a UFO landing](https://archive.org/details/lanesville_tv_ufo), which was also broadcast on Lanesvile TV.

-(There is a doucmentary about The Videofreex available on iTunes called Here Come the Videofreex, that frankly deserves to be liberated.)
+(There is a doucmentary about The Videofreex available on iTunes called Here Come the Videofreex.
+It, and most of the rest of their footage frankly deserves to be liberated.)

 On the other coast, [TVTV was creating independent media](https://en.wikipedia.org/wiki/TVTV_(video_collective)).
 Here's an example of work from TVTV, including one of Bill Murray's first performances.

 <iframe src="https://archive.org/embed/tvtv_goes_to_the_superbowl" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

+Much like The Videofreex, little of the work TVTV produced is in general circulation and what does remain is often locked behind mutli-hundred dollar paywalls.
+As a result, we rarely hear about it, rarely see it, and often don't know it exists.
+It's almost like the organizations that were intrusted to preserve this media for future have failed to do so in the most ironic way possible.

-At the same time, The [Raindance Foundation](https://en.wikipedia.org/wiki/Raindance_Foundation) was publishing the magazine [Radical Software](https://www.radicalsoftware.org/e/index.html), the [first issue](https://archive.org/details/radsoft-0101) of which contains these blistering lines:
+At the same time that TVTV and The Videofreex were active, The [Raindance Foundation](https://en.wikipedia.org/wiki/Raindance_Foundation) was publishing the magazine [Radical Software](https://www.radicalsoftware.org/e/index.html), the [first issue](https://archive.org/details/radsoft-0101) of which contains these blistering lines:

 > Global information is the natural enemy of local government, for it reveals the true context in which that government is operating.
 Global television is directly responsible for the political